-Subsequent Events
+4. Subsequent Events

-During the second quarter of 2009, the Company adopted a new accounting standard which established general standards of accounting and disclosure of events which occur after the balance sheet date.
-The Company evaluated all events or transactions that occurred after September 30, 2009 through November 10, 2009, the date the Company issued these financial statements.
-During this period the Company did not have any material recognizable subsequent events.
+The Company evaluated all events or transactions that occurred after the balance sheet date through the date these financial statements were available to be issued.
+During this period the Company did not have any material recognizable or disclosable subsequent events.